-Join Scott Simpson for an in-depth discussion in this video What is the command line?, part of Learn the Linux Command Line: The Basics.
+Join Scott Simpson for an in-depth discussion in this video What is the command line?, part of Learning Linux Command Line.

 - [Voiceover] We're all familiar with using a computer that has a graphical user interface or GUI, but graphical interfaces aren't really the programs we're using.
 The programs are running in the background, and they just use the graphical interface to show us information and to allow us to interact with them.
 In a lot of cases, that's exactly what we want for photo editing, document layout, browsing the web, graphic design, watching movies, and playing games.
 In the world of software development and system administration, most of the programs we use don't have or don't need a graphical interface.